nihal-uddin-nu/Portfolio-Projects/sentence-predictor-README.md

 This notebook implements a combined N-gram language model and phonetic spell checker using NLTK.
 It corrects words in an input sentence and then predicts the most likely next word based on 1–4 gram statistics.
+This prediction model loops until the next suggested word is a noun.

 Features